Margaret Bush Wilson: Biography

 In the late 1950s and early 1960s Wilson rose through the presidencies of the St. Louis and Missouri chapters of the NAACP, when activists began demonstrating in front of the Jefferson Bank & Trust and eventually forced St. Louis businesses to begin hiring blacks for previously all-white jobs.
 She was elected to the national board of the NAACP in 1963 and became the first woman to chair of the organization's National Board of Directors in 1975.
 After serving nine terms in that office, Wilson was involved in a dispute with the NAACP's executive director, Benjamin Hooks, alleging managerial incompetence after a 25% drop in membership, significant turnover of financial managers, and unpaid bills.
 Wilson alleged he refused to cooperate in an audit of the accounting system, so in May 1983 she unilaterally suspended Hooks for insubordination, improper conduct and noncooperation.
 The board reversed her action eight days later, stripped her of all but ceremonial duties and would deny her the chairman’s traditional right to speak at the NAACP’s annual convention.
 Six months later, she stood for reelection against a dead man nominated by the 64-member governing body.
 After her ouster from the NAACP leadership, Wilson returned to St. Louis and continued to practice law until her death.

 In the 1980s she was critical of President Ronald Reagan and his administration's deep budget cuts.
 When she introduced him before his speech to the NAACP's 1981 national convention in Denver, she openly attacked him for reviving "war, pestilence, famine, and death," visibly upsetting Reagan and his wife Nancy Reagan.

 She was Board Chair of two historically African-American colleges, St. Augustine's College and Talladega, and also served on numerous boards for national companies and nonprofit organizations.
 She was a trustee emerita of Washington University in St. Louis and Webster University, and was Chair of Law Day 2000 for the American Bar Association.
+In 1997, she received the Distinguished Lawyer Award from the Bar Association of Metropolitan St. Louis; Supreme Court Justice Clarence Thomas, who had stayed with Wilson while studying for the bar exam, attended the ceremony.
+Wilson died on August 11, 2009.